 The NSTR Bitmap Size subfield shall be set to indicate the size of the NSTR Indication Bitmap subfield.

-The NSTR Indication Bitmap subfield shall be included and shall be set to indicate STR or NSTR for each pair of links formed between the link corresponding to the link ID and other setup links for the non-AP MLD.
+(#259)The NSTR Indication Bitmap subfield shall be included and shall be set to indicate STR or NSTR for each pair of links formed between the link corresponding to the link ID and other setup links for the non-AP MLD.
+All bits of the NSTR Indication Bitmap subfield shall be set to 0 to indicate the STR status for each pair of links formed between the link corresponding to the link ID and other setup links for the non-AP MLD.